vishant8491/RepMind/README.md

 proper connection-pooled async DB session shared across a request instead of opening a fresh one per tool call.

-## 7. Where and how AI was used

-Claude was used to scaffold the whole project: the FastAPI backend structure, the SQLAlchemy models, the LangGraph agent and its 5 tools, the React/Redux frontend, and this README.
-All generated code was reviewed and tested end to end (REST CRUD verified with live requests against a test database; the LangGraph agent graph verified to compile with all 5 tools wired correctly) before being handed over.
-The Groq LLM calls themselves (inside `log_interaction`, `edit_interaction`, `summarize_hcp_history`, `suggest_follow_up_actions`) require a live API key to actually run and were not executed as part of this build step — you'll be exercising those live the first time you use the chat panel.
-The `gemma2-9b-it` → `llama-3.3-70b-versatile` model substitution (see above) was identified by checking Groq's current deprecations page rather than assumed.

 ## Known minor issue

 `npm audit` flags a moderate advisory in `esbuild` (bundled with Vite 5) that